Yilmazhb/Hospital-statistics-in-Germany/README.md

 <img width="976" height="38" alt="Screenshot 2025-11-27 141409" src="https://github.com/user-attachments/assets/2f05928c-b3a4-45bc-b002-cd4091a97754" />

+The distribution shows two main burden points in the healthcare system: young adults aged 20–25 and people in early old age (65–70).
+This finding is crucial for capacity planning in healthcare and for tailoring care services to the needs of these population groups, which require particularly intensive treatment.

 # 4. Which diagnoses show the largest difference in patient numbers between males and females?
 ```sql
 SELECT TOP 10